 "MMBtu" means one million (1,000,000) British Thermal Units.

-"Monthly Contract Quantity" shall mean the 8,000 HP-hours per hour multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ENA during events of Force Majeure or when theNew Compressor Motor is inoperable because of maintenance outages or during a relocation of theNew Compressor Motor as contemplated in Section 3.7 hereof.
+"Monthly Contract Quantity" shall mean the 8,000 HP-hours per hour multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ENA during events of Force Majeure or when the Compressor Motor is inoperable because of maintenance outages or during a relocation of the Compressor Motor as contemplated in Section 3.8 hereof.

 "Monthly Fuel Gas to Be Delivered" means, for any month of calculation thereof, the sum of (i) the Monthly Fuel Gas Payable for such month plus (ii) the Fuel Gas Delivery Deficit, if any, existing as of the end of the second month preceding the month for which the calculation is being made.
 (For example, the Monthly Fuel Gas to Be Delivered for August shall be the sum of the Monthly Fuel Gas Payable for August plus the Fuel Gas Delivery Deficit, if any, existing as of the end of the prior June)